annausata/PetProject_SQL/README.md

                    ELSE '55+'
                END;
 ```
-🔹 **Why?** You assign each customer a predefined age group and store it in the new column.
+🔹 You assign each customer a predefined age group and store it in the new column.
 🔹 **Benefit:** Now, you don’t need to calculate age groups every time you query the dataset.

-5️⃣ Final Query: Purchase Behavior by Age Group & Payment Method
+### 🔶 Final Query: Purchase Behavior by Age Group & Payment Method
 ```
 SELECT
     payment_method,